istio/istio.io/content/docs/examples/advanced-gateways/egress-gateway-tls-origination/index.md

 The [TLS Origination for Egress Traffic](/docs/examples/advanced-gateways/egress-tls-origination) example shows how to configure Istio to perform [TLS origination](/help/glossary/#tls-origination) for traffic to an external service.
-The [Configure an Egress Gateway](/docs/examples/advanced-gateways/egress-gateway) example shows how to configure Istio to direct egress traffic through a dedicated service called _egress gateway_.
+The [Configure an Egress Gateway](/docs/examples/advanced-gateways/egress-gateway) example shows how to configure Istio to direct egress traffic through a dedicated _egress gateway_ service.
 This example combines the previous two by describing how to configure an egress gateway to perform TLS origination for traffic to external services.